matheusaugsschmitz/PYYNE-TMG-Challenge/README.md

 #### Cache Data Structure

-When developing the key-value in-memory store (that I have labeled as "cache" on this project) I have created in the repository layer (`com.tmg.codingchallenge.cachechallenge.repository.CacheRepository`) two HashMaps, the first one working as the real key-value store and the second one to store the expiration data.
+When developing the key-value in-memory store (that I have labeled as "cache" on this project) I have created in the repository layer (`com.tmg.codingchallenge.cachechallenge.data.CacheRepository`) two HashMaps, the first one working as the real key-value store and the second one to store the expiration data.

 I decided to use HashMap mainly because in most uses that are made in this project it helps to avoid iterating lists and to make sure there is only one register per key or per expiration time.